 The number of shares presented for the three months ended March 31, 2008 represents the actual weighted-average number of shares outstanding for the period.
 Prior to January 1, 2008, there were no shares of EchoStar common stock outstanding.
-Accordingly for all periods prior to the completion of the Spinoff on January 1, 2008, basic and diluted earnings per share are computed using EchoStar's shares outstanding as of January 1, 2008.
+Accordingly for all periods prior to the completion of the Spin-off on January 1, 2008, basic and diluted earnings per share are computed using EchoStar's shares outstanding as of January 1, 2008.
 The potential dilution from stock options exercisable into common stock was computed using the treasury stock method based on the average market value of our Class A common stock.
 The following table reflects the basic and diluted weighted-average shares outstanding used to calculate basic and diluted earnings per share.
 Earnings per share amounts for all periods are presented below in accordance with the requirements of SFAS 128.

-ree Months farch 31, 2007 usands) Numerator: · · , Numerator for basic net income (loss) per share - Net income (loss) \$ 5,701 \$(18,504) Denominator: Denominator for basic net income (loss) per common share - weighted-average common shares outstanding 89,727 89,712 Dilutive impact of options outstanding 1,586 - Denominator for diluted net income (loss) per share - weighted-average diluted common shares outstanding 91,313 89,712 Net income (loss) per share - Class A and B common stock: Basic net income (loss) \$ 0.06 \$ (0.21) Diluted net income (loss) \$ 0.06 \$ (0.21)
+For the Three Months Ended March 31,

+2008 2007

+(In the ousands)

+Numerator:

+Numerator for basic net income (loss) per share - Net income (loss) \$ 5,701 \$ (18,504)

+Denominator:

+Denominator for basic net income (loss) per common share - weighted-average common shares outstanding 89,727 89,712

+Dilutive impact of options outstanding 1,586

+Denominator for diluted net income (loss) per share - weighted-average diluted common shares outstanding 91,313 89,712

+Net income (loss) per share - Class A and B common stock:

+Basic net income (loss) \$ 0.06 \$ (0.21)

+Diluted net income (loss) \$ 0.06 \$ (0.21)